 While acne itself is a frustrating condition, it can leave a footprint long after it’s gone in the form of acne scars.
 While these shallow pits can continue to be an eyesore, the Lasky Aesthetics & Laser Center offers a variety of acne scar treatment options to help patients find relief.
 From laser resurfacing to skincare and maintenance, we can help find the perfect noninvasive treatment for you.

-At the Lasky Aesthetics & Laser Center in Beverly Hills, we understand that patients suffering from acne scars are looking for immediate treatment.
+At the Lasky Aesthetics & Laser Center, we understand that patients suffering from acne scars are looking for immediate treatment.
 For this reason, we have a comprehensive array of treatments to cater to all skin types and colors.
 Your acne scar treatment begins with a thorough consultation so our practitioners can determine which treatments will best suit your needs.
 They may have you undergo a single treatment or a combination of treatments to provide the best result.

 The acne scar treatment plan recommended will be dependent on several factors, including the type of acne scars you have, whether they are primarily on the surface or extend into the deeper layers of the skin, as well as your skin color and overall skin tone.

 Acne occurs when skin pores become filled with oil, dead skin cells, and bacteria.
 The pores becomes inflamed and eventually burst.
 If the pore wall bursts deeper in the skin, the infected debris leaks into the deep tissues, which creates larger lesions.

 Scarring occurs as the body creates collagen to repair the damage.
 Depending on skin type and other factors, the scarring can be relatively shallow and easy to correct.
 Where ruptures occur deep in the pore, scarring is more severe.
 The healing process creates significant changes in the texture and smoothness of the skin, forming deep depressions, or giving the skin a rolling wave-like appearance.